Modic changes

 Modic changes are pathological changes in the bones of the spine, the vertebrae.
 These changes are situated in both the body of the vertebrae and in the end plate of the neighboring disc.

 Clinically, Modic Changes are often associated with constant lower back pain during the day, with peak pain occurring during the night and in the morning, coupled with back stiffness.

 Modic changes have been observed in approximately 6% of the general adult population regardless of ethnicity.

 Modic changes are rare in children and young adults.
 From the age of 25 to 40 years, there is a steep increase in their prevalence, which levels out about 40 years of age and is stable until 80+ years.

 Modic changes are estimated to affect approximately 349 million of the adult population worldwide.[July 2021 est.]

 Modic changes is a descriptive term used by radiologists in MRI evaluations.
-Conventional treatment including physiotherapy, chiropractic, acupuncture, and exercise for back pain, are ineffective in treating Modic changes.
+Conventional treatment including physiotherapy, chiropractic, acupuncture, and exercise for back pain, are not effective in treating Modic changes.
 Conversely, long term antibiotic treatment has been shown to be an effective treatment if done effectively.

-Signs and Symptoms
+Signs and symptoms

 Several studies have shown a relationship between Modic changes in the spinal vertebrae and pain in the lower back.